jurjukn/balance_service/README.md

 Run:
 Open Intellij, install dependencies and run Spring Boot project.
-There are hardcoded bank accounts and currencies in files "FakeCurrenciesDataAccessService.java" and "FakeBankAccountsDataAccessService.java".
-This was done in order to be able to do testing.
-There are 2 valid bank account number 123 and 222.
+There are hardcoded currencies and bank accounts in files "FakeCurrenciesRepository.java" and "FakeBankRepository.java".
+This was done in order to be able to do debugging.
+There are 2 valid bank accounts (AccoutNumber: 123 and 222) and currencies (USD and EUR).
-Make sure to do a POST request which would import bank statements.
-Otherwise other request will have nothing to return.
+Make sure to do a POST request before doing GET requests.
+Otherwise GET requests will have nothing to return.
 For testing I suggest using Postman.

 # Endpoints